EmaSuriano/portfolio/src/content/blog/2026-08-31-making-a-personal-site-readable-to-llms.md

 Browsers still get HTML.
 Clients that send `Accept: text/markdown` on `/` get the same body as `/llms.md`.

 Static Astro cannot negotiate that on its own, so a Cloudflare `_worker.js` does it.
-Same worker later started serving `/.well-known/agent-skills/index.json`, because putting that file under `public/.well-known` never reached `dist`. jampack was stripping the dot-directory.
+Same worker later started serving `/.well-known/agent-skills/index.json`.
+I had put that file under `public/.well-known`, but the dot-directory never reached `dist`, so production 404'd until the worker served it.

 That is the one place where crawlers and humans see different bytes, and it is content negotiation, not hidden homepage text.
 I will come back to that.